klevu/jsv2-early-adopters/README.md

 [try some other common customisations here](/modules).

-If you want to see an example of a number of these modules working together in a single layout, you can try this for yourself [here](/layout/layout-001).
+If you want to see an example of a number of these modules working together in a single example, click here to [try a full Layout](/layout/layout-001).

 ## Tell us what you think!